rylandbell/json-explorer/README.md

 ## Usage

+**Web version:**

-For now, the best way to use this tool is by visiting [json-navigator.com](http://json-navigator.com).
+The simplest way to use this tool is to copy some JSON to your clipboard and visit [json-navigator.com](http://json-navigator.com).

+**Command line:**

+Install:

+`npm install -g json-columns`

+To use, pass the app a JSON-encoded file.

+`json-columns my-file.json`

+This will generate a JSON Columns page pre-loaded with data from the supplied JSON file.

 ## Why is this on NPM?
 I'm working on a command line tool to generate a JSON Columns page that's pre-loaded with data from a user-supplied file, and am using this package as a module in that project.